-If you’ve received your sword and it’s not as sharp as you’d like, or through endless use it’s lost its edge, then knowing how to correctly sharpen your sword is a must have skill for any sword collector or enthusiast.
+If you’ve received your sword and it’s not as sharp as you’d like, or through endless use it’s lost its edge, then knowing how to correctly sharpen your sword is a must-have skill for any sword collector or enthusiast.

-There are three main methods for sharpening a sword which we’re going to look at in this article.
+There are three main methods for sharpening a sword which we’re going to look at in this article:

-I don’t want to be patronising, you’re an adult responsible for everything you do, but please do think about the dangers before sharpening a sword.
+I don’t want to be patronising - you’re an adult responsible for everything you do - but please do think about the dangers before sharpening a sword.

-In a scenario where you think the sword is not sharp enough, the best way to test is to cut with the sword using the correct techniques.
+In a scenario where you think the sword is not sharp enough, the best way to test it is to cut with the sword using the correct techniques.

 How to Sharpen a Sword using Traditional Methods